GingerNinja23/ipop-documentation/Running-GroupVPN-on-Linux.md

     kill <pid-of-gvpn_controller.py>
     ```
     Note: For 32-bit ubuntu machine use "ipop-tincan-x86" in place of "ipop-tincan-x86_64".

-**Run GroupVPN on another machine using same credentials and they will connect
-with each other.**

 ## Running GroupVPN in Watchdog mode